Artificial IntelligenceMay 15, 2026·12 min read

 Calculate budget

-Indicative pricing for your sector (based on similar 2026 SprintMarkt projects): standard dental/medical/veterinary clinic (1 number, 1 calendar, ~30 intents): €2,500-3,500 setup + €150-220/mo.
-Legal practice / consultancy (more legal nodes, lawyer escalation): €3,500-4,500 + €200/mo.
+Indicative pricing if you commission it from us (SprintMarkt 2026 rates): standard clinic/practice (1 number, 1 calendar, ~30 intents): €2,500-3,500 setup + €150-220/mo.
+Legal practice / consultancy (more legal nodes, escalation to a partner): €3,500-4,500 + €200/mo.
 Restaurant with bookings and dynamic menu: €2,500-3,200 + €130/mo.
-Real estate with property catalog + lead screening: €4,000-5,500 + €250/mo.
-Pricing includes 15-day setup, 1 month of post-launch support and 2 prompt-tuning sessions in the first 3 months.
+Real estate with catalog + lead qualification: €4,000-5,500 + €250/mo.
+Includes full setup, 1 month of post-launch support and 2 prompt-tuning sessions in the first 3 months.

 Frequently Asked Questions